 GTIL has also adopted an automated independence tracking system, the Global Independence System (GIS).
-Partners and client-facing managers in member firms are required to maintain a portfolio in GIS of those publicly traded securities in which they have a financial interest and update it on a monthly basis.
+Partners and client-facing managers in member firms are required to maintain a portfolio in GIS of all traded securities in which they have a financial interest.

-The GIS monitors these financial interests against the global restricted list and is designed to alert the member firm or the individual professional and a national compliance officer, in the event that a security held also appears on the global restricted list.
+These financial interests are monitored against the Firm's client base.
+GIS is designed to alert the member firm or the individual professional and a national compliance officer, in the event that a security held also appears on the the Global Restricted List (GRL).
 The GIS provides a mechanism to assist the individual and the national compliance officer in determining whether the security may continue to be held, based upon the facts and circumstances.

-The manager of GIS also updates, on a monthly basis, the Global Restricted List (GRL), on which GIS is based, making entries of listed companies and their subsidiaries (public interest companies), that constitute the "audit clients" of the company.
+The manager of GIS also updates, on a monthly basis, the GRL, on which GIS is based, making entries of listed companies and their subsidiaries (public interest companies), that constitute the "audit clients" of the Firm.
 This way, the companies in question are presented as "RESTRICTED" throughout all GTIL network.